 The website is hosted in Greece by a Greek

 Magnetic Amplifiers" article which I posted a couple days ago.
-Everything is published
+Everything is published in English.
+He has a

-collection of technical data, much of which was self-published, and it is full of great photos from actual projects.
+much of which was self-published, and it is full of great photos from actual projects.
 You could spend hours clicking through

 the site looking at all the cool stuff.
 There is a section on magnetics with things like rope memory

 (used on the Apollo 11 moon shot), square loop toroids, and coincident current NOR gates, hand-drawn

 reverse engineering schematics...

 good employment-related stories that you might find interesting.
 Well, the truth is I only post the ones I think you might

 find interesting.
 Visit their website to see everything.